Chapter 43 : Gold

 “Potter,” I said faintly, feeling something lodge in my throat as I tried to nudge the next few words out.
 “What happened with you and Nora?”

 Then, Potter said, voice neutral.
-“It was so… difficult.
+“It was just… difficult.
 Things would be good for while, then they’d be bad, then they’d get good again, then they’d be worse.”
 He shook his head, clasping his hands together and staring at his fingers.
 “I killed myself trying to be enough for her.
 Then I realized that I never could.
 There wasn’t anyone who could.
-That summer was the last straw—I drove her to the hospital and she cried and screamed the whole way.
+That summer was the last straw—I drove her to the hospital and she cried the whole way.
 She told me she’d never speak to me again, that she couldn’t believe I’d do this to her.”
-He shrugged, looking up and squinting at me with shards of hazel.
+He shrugged, looking up and squinting at me through shards of hazel.
 “It is what it is.
 I still care about her a lot, but I don’t have feelings for her anymore.
 We were a big part of each other’s lives, but we kind of both just have to move on.”

 I stared at Potter the whole time he talked, watching every muscle movement of his jaw, every blink of his eyelashes.
 “I’m sorry I gave you so much crap about her.”